 Head of Business Technology Forum

-Juha Huovinen (Editor in Chief), Katri Kolesnik (Managing Editor), Timo Savolainen (Sofigate), Pia Pitkänen (Kaski Agency)
+Juha Huovinen (Editor in Chief), Katri Kolesnik (Managing Editor), Tobias Eckstein (Sofigate), Nick Russel (Xonetic), Salla Maijala (Sofigate), Timo Savolainen (Sofigate), Pia Pitkänen (Kaski Agency)